Claude-Victor Perrin: Bourbon Restoration and later life

 Upon Napoleon's defeat in April 1814, Victor transferred his allegiance to the restored House of Bourbon.
-He was made a Chevalier de Saint-Louis, and in December 1814 received from Louis XVIII the command of the 2nd military division.
+He was made a Chevalier de Saint-Louis, and in December 1814 received from King Louis XVIII the command of the 2nd military division.
 In 1815, on the return of Napoleon from exile in Elba during the Hundred Days, Victor accompanied the king to Ghent.

 When the second restoration followed the Battle of Waterloo, Victor returned to Paris with Louis XVIII and was made a peer of France and major-general of the Royal Guard.
 In October, he was appointed chairman of a commission which inquired into the conduct of the officers who joined Napoleon during the Hundred Days.
 As a member of the Chamber of Peers, he voted in favor of the death penalty for Marshal Michel Ney, a vote he bitterly regretted, and Victor made the day of Ney's execution (7 December) a day of penance until the end of his life.

 In 1821, Victor was appointed Minister of War and held this office for two years.
 In this capacity, he prepared the 1823 French invasion of Spain but was dismissed by Louis Antoine, Duke of Angoulême and resumed his ministerial portfolio.
-After the July Revolution in 1830, he refused to swear allegiance to the government of King Louis Philippe, was expelled from the Chamber of Peers, and retired altogether into private life.
+After the July Revolution in 1830, he refused to swear allegiance to the government of King Louis Philippe I, was expelled from the Chamber of Peers, and retired altogether into private life.
 He died in Paris on 1 March 1841 and was buried at the Père-Lachaise Cemetery.
 His papers for the period 1793-1800 have been published (Paris, 1846).